GuidanceMantras/GuidanceMantras/README.md

 - Do physical activites everyday for at-least 1 hour such as walking, jogging, playing sports
 -
 ## Studying in abroad
-- Doing higher stuides in abroad does not bring too much into your life, if you have more responsibilities in your life/ have an idea to do your own business
+- Doing higher studies in abroad does not bring too much into your life, if you have more responsibilities in your life/ have an idea to do your own business
 - I would not recommend anyone to go and study higher education in any developed countries, because it does not bring anything in your life
-- Instead focus on improving your skills and preapre for any government exams for at-least 3-4 years
+- Instead focus on improving your skills and prepare for any government exams for at-least 3-4 years
 - Do not take huge loans and stuck in the endless loop of paying back those loans, it does not really worth
 - The purchasing power of India is/will be similar to other developed countries.
 So It does not make any sense to go for higher studies
-- There is always discrimination/racisum, so that you can not grow in your professional life nowadays, it is more due to social media.
+- There is always discrimination/racisms, so that you can not grow in your professional life nowadays, it is more due to social media.
-- Foreign people do not show the racisum up-front, it will be showed in-directly via not giving promotion/hike
+- Foreign people do not show the racisms up-front, it will be showed in-directly via not giving promotion/hike
 - Trust me, most of the Indians living in developed countries came in early 2000s and 2010s
 - For your future sake and parents sake, stay away from higher education.
 - If you get the chance for Job directly from foreign companies, take it. do not go for studies